Elissa P. Benedek: Career

 After finishing her residency, she began working as a psychiatrist at the York Wood Center, a residential treatment facility for youth in Ypsilanti.
 She next moved to the Center for Forensic Psychiatry to become associate director of child psychiatry and the center's first director of training and research.
 During her tenure, she helped formulate a forensic fellowship program which later became a joint venture with the University of Michigan.
 In 1975 she performed a preliminary evaluation of as-yet uncharged serial killer Coral Watts at the center.

 By 1991 she was a full professor in clinical psychiatry at the University of Michigan and Wayne State University School of Medicine.
 She is also a faculty member of the University of Michigan Comprehensive Depression Center.
 She maintains a private practice in Ann Arbor for child, adolescent, adult, and forensic psychiatry.

 She is regarded as an expert on child abuse and trauma, and also focuses on ethics, the psychiatric aspects of disasters and terrorism, and domestic violence.
 She has testified in numerous high-profile court cases.
-In 1975 she testified for the defense in the murder trial of Ruth Childers, advancing the psychological theory of battered woman's syndrome first developed by Lenore E. Walker.
+In 1975 she testified for the defense in the murder trial of Ruth Childers, advancing the psychological theory of battered woman syndrome, first developed by Lenore E. Walker.
 In the 1980s she testified in the Wee Care Nursery School abuse trial, and was the primary psychiatric witness for Dr. Eric Foretich in his February 1987 civil court proceeding related to the Morgan v.
 Foretich child custody case.
 She was accused of child abuse by Foretich's ex-wife Elizabeth Morgan, who surreptitiously filmed Benedek during her examination of her daughter, and was accused of perjury by Morgan's mother, who filed a complaint with the APA over Benedek's testimony that Morgan had probably been abused by her own father.
 She testified for the U.S. government in a 1998 lawsuit against Playboy Television about signal bleed of adult material on cable television.

 Benedek mentors medical students, psychiatry residents, and forensic psychiatry fellows at the University of Michigan, allowing the latter to "shadow" her during her courtroom appearances.